 FOR A FEW DOLLARS MORE—-Clint Eastwood’s second Italian-German western is good for a lot of laughs, though at 130 minutes, it gets a little long for a camp outing.
-It’s a good one to have on while you’re doing something else, like maybe playing cards.
-You can look over every ten minutes or so, watch a few bits, get a chuckle and go back to the game.
+A good one to have on while you’re doing something else, like maybe playing cards: you can look over every ten minutes or so, watch a few bits, get a chuckle and go back to the game.

-Director Sergio Leone shot it in Spain in 1965, but a US release didn’t come until mid-1967, when it was a solid hit, building on the word-of-mouth from A Fistful Of Dollars, novelty value, and the changing public taste regarding violence and amorality in cinema, with the movies oldest genre leading the body count.
+Director Sergio Leone shot it in Spain in 1965, but a US release didn’t come until mid-’67, when it was a solid hit, building on the word-of-mouth from A Fistful Of Dollars, on the general novelty value of foreign-made westerns, and off the changing public taste regarding violence and amorality in cinema, with the movies oldest genre leading the body count.